top of page

 The Dead Priest in Ireland (October 2022)

-About a story by James Joyce called The Dead, from Dubliners.
-I argue that Father Flynn turns sick and mad because he is a fraudulent priest; unable to die to his own desires, in imitation of Christ's sacrifice on the Cross, he is denied that share of divinity which would enable and authorize him to perform the miracle of transubstantiation, and to hear confession.
-Only in death does he "join the many haunting, nameless priests which line the walls and minds of Ireland," and so "by the force of culture is achieved theological satisfaction: in the way that image, his memory, and the invocation of his name is enough to plant him in the mind, the priest in death becomes a true religious object."
+About a story by James Joyce called The Sisters, from Dubliners.
+I argue that Father Flynn grows mad because he is a fraudulent priest; unable to die to his own desires, he is denied that share of divinity which would enable him to perform his duties.

 Written for History 207B: The Irish and the World, taught by Robert Crews and JP Daughton.